Frameworkium/frameworkium.github.io/_pages/ACoupleOfCoolThings.md

 order: 3
 category: wiki
 ---
-To whet the appetite, here's a couple of examples where Frameworkium features make your life nicer.
+To whet the appetite,
+here's a couple of examples where Frameworkium features make your life easier.

 ## @Visible

 Say you're expecting an element on a web page, and you want to wait until it's there and visible before clicking on it.

-#### Vanilla Selenium might look like:
+### Vanilla Selenium

 ```java
 WebElement button = driver.findElement(By.cssSelector("#search_button");